logtd/ComfyUI-FLATTEN/README.md

 ### Batching
 Currently batching for large amount of frames results in a loss in consistency and a possible solution is under consideration.

 The current batching mechanism utilizes the AnimateDiff-Evolved batching nodes and is required to batch.
+See the example workflow for a working example.

 ### SDXL Support
 Experiments for supporting SDXL were made and resulted in generating somewhat consistent videos, but not up-to-par with the SD1.5 implementation.